Episode 224: Two Postcards

 Past the appliance store, or maybe it was a place that sold convertible sofas or plush chairs that leaned back, but now houses pickleball courts.

-and the McDonald's and the McDonald's and the McDonald's across the street from the Burger King.
+Past the CVS and the CVS and the CVS, and the McDonald's and the McDonald's and the McDonald's across the street from the Burger King.

-And out toward the battlefield, where 30,500 men died over the course of a week of fighting in the spring of 1863, as I am told by the Wikipedia page that lists the major battles of the American Civil War.
+Out past the middle school, home of the Mustangs, and the point where the commercial district yields yields to fields, blanched and frozen, and tracked homes just beyond stands of trees, a new community built where fields once were, and out toward the battlefield, where 30,500 men died over the course of a week of fighting in the spring of 1863, as I am told by the Wikipedia page that lists the major battles of the American Civil War.

 in descending order based on total number of casualties.